-Considering that South Carolina has some 50 breweries and brewpubs, with more opening seemingly every day, it’s a surprise that, for the longest time, the state had only one producer of local hard cider: Windy Hill Orchard and Cider Room in York, which began selling cider in 1996.
+Considering that South Carolina has some 50 breweries and brewpubs, with more opening seemingly every day, it's a surprise that, for the longest time, the state had only one producer of local hard cider: Windy Hill Orchard & Cider Mill Windy in York, which began selling cider in 1996.

-But in 2015, Spartanburg’s Ciclops Cyderi and Brewery at Hub City Tap House got into the cider market.
+But in 2015, Spartanburg's Ciclops Cidery & Brewery got into the cider market.
 In fact, partners Kolby Garrison and Michael Willcox say they were producing cider before starting up their beers.

 And in early 2017, Carolina Bauernhaus in Anderson applied for a license to also produce ciders.
 Now, "mostly we're still perfecting recipes, selling some in our tap room to get feedback," says partner Brad Thomas.
 "We want to bring the same culture to ciders that we bring to our beers."

 Most beer drinkers are aware of the booming cider market, with hard cider found on the same shelves as craft beers.
 But for a long time, ciders, made from apples and other fruits, were pigeonholed as "women's drinks."
 That's changing, Ciclops Cyderi's Garrison says.

 "We don't let ‘tough guys' not try our cider," he says.
 "We had a works-out-daily CrossFit guy come in, saying ‘I only drink beer; cider is for sissies' - except he didn't say ‘sissies.'
 I said, ‘Try this,' handed him a cider, and he did and said, ‘That's what I want.'
 Now he's in here all the time.
 So cider drinkers, they're all over the map.

 Garrison and Willcox named the company after Garrison's wife, Cindy, who prefers cider to beer and who, when asked her name, always says "Cindy with one I." A friend translated that to "one eye," and the odd spelling took care of the rest.